 6. Stress And Trauma

 Hairless areas appear as white specks on the cat’s fur.

-Also, when your cat suffers trauma, he loses blood.
-Blood contains iron particles.
+Also, when your cat suffers trauma, he loses blood which contains iron particles.

 For example, Siamese cats often have white markings around their eyes.

 Other species include Sphynx, Ragdoll, Maine Coon, Russian Blue, Burmese, Manx, Exotic Shorthair, American Curl, Abyssinian, Bengal, British Short-Haired Cat, Cornish Rex, Devon Rex, Himalayan, Japanese Bobtail, Norwegian Forest Cat, Persian, Scottish Fold, Singapura, Tonkinese, Turkish Angora, and West Highland Terrier.

-Over time, the damage accumulates and eventually appears as white spots on the cat’s coat or even bald spots.
+Over time, the damage accumulates and eventually appears as white spots on your cat’s coat or even bald spots.

 9. Genetic Disorders

 White spotting is also seen in genetic diseases such as albinism and piebaldism.

 The difference between these conditions and other causes of white spots is that they’re inherited rather than acquired.

 When your cat gets burned, his skin cells die off, leaving dead tissue that looks like white scars.

 Sometimes burns occur because of accidents while playing outside or getting into fights with another animal.

-In either case, it is vital to treat your cat’s burn immediately so that it does not develop into something more serious.
+In either case, treating your cat’s burn immediately is vital, so it does not develop into something more serious.

-Solutions To White Specs On Cats Fur
+Solutions To White Specks On Cat Fur

 There are several ways to treat white specks on your cat’s coat.

-Here are some tips to help prevent white specks on cats’ fur from forming again.
+Here are some tips to help you prevent white specks on cats’ fur from forming again.

 Keep Your Pet Clean